shavonneg/tp/docs/DeveloperGuide.md

 the order implementations.
 The key changes would be:

 - Creation of new classes:
     - Created a `AddOrderCommand` class to cater to order creation inputs by the user.
 This will get the referenced `Client` by their index, and add the `Order` object into the Client's respective orders.
       This will have the required logic to return the appropriate `Command` to be executed in the main logic.
     - Created a `DeleteOrderCommand` class to cater to delete orders by their index in their `ObservableList` class.
       This will allow the users to delete by index instead of the UUID.
 The `DeleteOrderCommand` first checks the `ObservableList` by index to determine if the index is valid, then checks which `Client` the order belongs to.
       This allows the modification of both `Client`s and `Order`s at the same time.
     - Created a `EditOrderCommand` class to cater to allow editing inputs by the user.
-The logic is similar to that used by `DeleteOrderCommand`.
+First, the
 - Creation of new parser classes:
     - Creating a `AddOrderCommandParser` class to create the respective `Command` object by parsing the user input.
 This flow is as intended, and will allow us to get the required parameters typed by the user.
     - Creating a `DeleteOrderCommandParser` class to create the respective `Command` object by parsing the user input.
       This flow is as intended, and will allow us to get index of the Order object in the `ObservableList`.
     - Creating a `EditOrderCommandParser` class to create the respective `Command` object by parsing the user input.
       This flow is as intended, and will allow us to get index of the Order object in the `ObservableList`.
 - Update `Model` and `ModelManager` to provide methods to support the new classes. such as creating the new `ObservableList` object to update the JavaFX element in the UI.